splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 Default indexed span tags
 --------------------------------

-Splunk APM indexes and generates Troubleshooting MetricSets for the following span tags by default:
+Splunk APM indexes and generates Troubleshooting MetricSets for several by default.
+For more details about each of these tags, see :ref:`apm-default-span-tags`.

-  - Environment
-  - Endpoint
-  - Operation
-  - HTTP Method
-  - Kind
-  - Service

 For more details about each of these tags, see :ref:`apm-default-span-tags`.
 You can't modify or stop APM from indexing these span tags, but you can index additional span tags.
 See :ref:`index-span-tags-instructions` to learn how.

 Cardinality contribution of indexed span tags and processes
 ------------------------------------------------------------